Fluxuous/CFA-L1-Marketing-Site/_posts/2015-07-27-there-are-no-shortcuts.md

 layout: post
 category : tips
-title : "There are no shortcuts" excerpt : <p>The hardest part of the CFA Level 1 process may just be getting started.
-It is also the most important part.
-Here's some tips to get going. </p>
+title : "There are no shortcuts" excerpt : <p>Are you mentally ready to grind?
+Here's why your mental game needs to be strong from the beginning of the CFA Level 1 study process.</p>
 ---

 # There are no shortcuts to the CFA Exam